MaitridC/vector_database/README.md

 1. vector_database.py: The main script that contains all the logic for data loading, embedding, and searching.

-2. vector_database_test.py: A test script I used to query the db
+2. vector_database_test.py: A test script to query the db

-3. vector_database_resukts.py: A file showing the results of my query
+3. vector_database_resukts.py: A file showing the results of my example query

 4. README.md: A guide on how to utilize this repo